-The majority of waste produced during the operation of these facilities is sent to Andra's industrial facilities in the Aube (Cires and CSA).
-A lower quantity of intermediate-level long-lived waste (ILW-LL) and high-level waste (HLW) is produced, and this is stored at the production site pending the creation of a disposal facility able to receive it: Cigeo.
-The nuclear power sector generates a small amount of low-level long-lived waste (LLW-LL), for which a disposal facility is under development.
+Most of the waste produced by the operation of these facilities is taken to Andra's industrial facilities in the Aube (Cires and CSA).
+A lower quantity of intermediate-level long-lived waste (ILW-LL) and high-level waste (HLW) is produced, and this is stored at the production sites pending the creation of a disposal facility able to receive it: Cigeo.
+The nuclear power sector generates a small amount of low-level long-lived waste (LLW-LL), for which a repository is also under development.